 Changes in medicine have occurred in the last several decades with an increased use of synthetic chemical drugs, and with the changes, tens of thousands of people are choosing to switch back to more traditional natural methods of medical care.
 Studies show that over half the population of the United States will use some form of alternative medicine this year.
 You may be one of the many who now choose to rely on herbs and other forms of alternative medicine instead of drugs when they feel ill.

 Many of the herbs and essential oils used in our Memory Blend also contain constituents that improve health in other ways, such as fighting infections, strengthening the immune system, helping the body adapt to stress, reducing inflammation in the body, relieving muscle tension, supporting cardiac function, lowering blood pressure and purifying the blood.
 Research shows that inhaling and/or ingesting these powerful plant medicines is both preventative and curative.

 If you have an interest in being a part of a future study on herbal medicine for brain health, memory and cognitive function, please write us at firstname.lastname@example.org.
 Candidates involved in the study need to meet certain criteria.
 No participants are paid for their time or involvement in the study.
 Standardized cognitive assessments are part of the study, as well as weekly interaction with the researcher(s).
 The Herbal Brain is committed to continuing its research on herbal nootropics.
-We will be assessing additional cognitive enhancing blends beginning in the winter months of 2018.
+We will be assessing additional cognitive enhancing blends beginning in the summer months of 2018.

 Dissertation Research Study on Herbal Nootropics to Improve Memory – Tea and Aromatherapy – 2016-17 (CLOSED):